- Students calculate stream flow at a local waterway

-Day 9: How much water is in that river?
+How much water is in that river?

 - how Hudson River flow is expected to change as predicted by global climate change models, and be able to explain how these changes may impact the Hudson.

-- Computers with Excel
+- Computers with Excel and internet access

 - Meter stick

-- Stopwatch with seconds
+- Stopwatch or watch with seconds

-- Easel or whiteboard to show calculations
+- Easel or white board to show calculations

-Engage: Ask students how much water would fit into the classroom.
+Ask students how much water would fit into the classroom.
 How would they determine this?
 Allow students to work in pairs to come up with an answer.
 After discussing their methodologies, show students pictures of various types of rivers and streams.

-At the stream, take students to the water’s edge and have students observe the movement of the water.
-Ask students to brainstorm what information they would need to measure the volume of water; this is a good chance to refresh their memories about volume.
-Introduce the concept of cubic feet per second (cfs) and ask them what they must measure to find the cfs flowing past them in the stream.
+At the stream, take students to the water’s edge and have them observe the movement of the water.
+Ask students to think about whether they think different kinds of organisms live in low or slow-flow areas versus high or fast-flow areas and why.
+Then ask students to brainstorm what information they would need to measure the volume of water flowing by.
+(This is a good chance to refresh their memories about volume.)
+Introduce the measurement unit ‘cubic feet per second’ (cfs) and ask them what they must measure to find the cfs of water flowing past them in the stream.

-After students have their calculations, have them look at their original guesses and see how close they were.
-Have them compare the numbers with the volume of their classroom.
-Next have the students look at the historic flow rate of the Hudson at Poughkeepsie.
-How does this compare with the volume flowing past a point in their stream and the volume of their classroom?
-Lastly, plot a trend line on the graph of flow from Poughkeepsie.
-Are the flows increasing?
-Climate change estimates are that the Hudson’s flow rate will increase by 20% by 2050.
+- Have students consider how climate change will impact the Hudson River and nearby streams.
+Climate change estimates indicate that the Hudson’s flow rate will increase by 20% by 2050.
 Ask the students to think about the impact on the communities and ecosystems along the river’s edge.
 Because the Hudson doesn’t have a flood plain, this increase in freshwater flow will likely not have an impact.
 It would, however, have a huge impact on the Mississippi River, for example, because it has a significant flood plain.
 The Hudson may, however, be impacted by rising sea level combined with increases in freshwater flow and railroad companies are beginning to be concerned that the tracks along the Hudson could be inundated some day.